deeppavlov/chatsky-llm-autoconfig/CONTRIBUTING.md

 - Include docstrings for functions and classes
 - Write unit tests for new features or bug fixes

+## Conducting experiments
+Until any of the code make it way to the main repo it should be tested in `./experiments` folder.
+Each of the experiments must lay in the separate folder with name like `<YYYY.MM.DD>_<experiment_name>`.
+Inside of this directory must be a `report.md` file with results, metrics, future plans and other relevant information.

+**Do not put images into the folder you are commiting, use GoogleDrive instead**

 ## Reporting Issues

 If you encounter any bugs or have feature requests, please open an issue on the GitHub repository.
 Provide as much detail as possible, including: